If anything can go wrong, it will go wrong, at the worst possible time, all the time, all at once. – Murphy’s Law

 Life is simply black and white, and the middle line is only an illusion that we think exists.
 Therefore your solution is to do your very best to please the majority of the population with what you have to offer and throw everybody else out of the picture.

 Everyone has dreams that will never be fulfilled.

-Don’t get me wrong, it is wonderful to have big dreams, however dreams will never become reality unless we turn them into goals, objectives, tasks and projects.
-Therefore if right now you have a dream that is giving you wonderful tingly feelings all over your body, than the truth of the matter is that it will never become your reality unless it gets taken out of the realm of fantasy and into the realm of clarity and action.
+Don’t get me wrong, it is wonderful to have big dreams, however, dreams will never become reality unless we turn them into goals, objectives, tasks, and projects.
+Therefore if right now you have a dream that is giving you wonderful tingly feelings all over your body, then the truth of the matter is that it will never become your reality unless it gets taken out of the realm of fantasy and into the realm of clarity and action.

 Everyone has tasks that will never get done.

 Let us be honest with ourselves… it is not possible to complete everything when you have 50 things on your to-do list.